Kamix-08/solitare/README.md

 Use Enter to select (will light up in magenta) and Esc to cancel/exit in the game scene.

+Use Backspace to undo your last move (up to three moves) and Tab to auto-complete the game, when possible.

 ### Game

 To move a card, first select it, and then select the place you want to move it.